ajdiaz/whistler/README.rst

 Whistler Bot
 ============

-Whistler Bot is an XMPP bot written in python using pyxmpp, which is a requirement.
+Whistler Bot is an XMPP bot written in python using SleekXMPP [1]_, which is a requirement.
 The bot is designed to handle some commands, and it's easy to extend.